aesara-devs/aesara/doc/dev_start_guide.rst

 You want to contribute to Aesara?
 That is great!
 This page explain our workflow and some resource for doing so.

 Looking for an idea for a first contribution?
-Check the `github issues
+Check the `GitHub issues
 <https://github.com/pymc-devs/aesara/issues>`_.

 We recommend creating an issue to discuss proposed changes before making them.